A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 Within minutes, Overstand had surfaced a timeline: a series of emails between two managing directors discussing "restructuring the team," a calendar invite for a meeting titled "org review" that included HR but excluded the client, and a chain of performance-related messages that began — to the day — three days after the complaint was filed.

 That's not keyword search.
-That's structured reasoning across a body of evidence.
+That's structured reasoning across a body of textual evidence using intelligent eDiscovery software.

 A computer screen displaying dense data and analysis output